rangeengine/Range-Engine-Docs/source/manual/editors/properties/physics.rst

 is unlikely to get the desired placement of the Collision Bounds that you want.
 Instead, you should generally set the origin by looking at the Tool Shelf after you do the *Set Origin*, and changing the *Center* from *Median Center* to *Bounds Center*.
-Blender will remember this change for future :kbd:`Shift-Ctrl-Alt-C` executions.
+RanGE will remember this change for future :kbd:`Shift-Ctrl-Alt-C` executions.

 All Collision Bounds are centered on this origin.
 All boxes are oriented locally, so object rotation matters.